pnp/List-Formatting/column-samples/number-gradation/README.md

 # Number Gradation

 ## Summary
-This sample demonstrates a background color that gradually changes according to the value of a Number column.
+This sample demonstrates a gradual background color change between the minimum and maximum values.
+In this sample, the minimum value is -30 and the maximum value is 90.

 ![screenshot of the sample](./assets/screenshot.png)